paglimo/beegfs-go/watch/README.md

 ```

 (1) The `-v /run/beegfs:/run/beegfs` bind mounts the /run/beegfs directory on the host machine's
 filesystem into the container.
-This is what allows the containerized BeeWatch service to access the
+This is what allows the containerized Watch service to access the
 Unix socket where the metadata service expects to output events.

 (2) The `-v /etc/beegfs:/etc/beegfs` bind mounts the configuration file with the metadata